In This Article

-We all recognize the telltale signs of falling in love—butterflies, obsessive thoughts, separation anxiety…oh, just us?
+We all recognize the telltale signs of falling in love, like butterflies and not being able to get them off of your brain.
 Anyway, Cacioppo says that love carries many definitions, but the one used nowadays in science “characterizes love not only as a basic instinct and emotion but also a complex psychological emotional mental state which involves four dimensions.”
 Those four dimensions are chemistry, cognition, preference/rewarding mechanisms, and an intention to be with a significant other.

 Cacioppo cites a study by Hatfield & Rapson from 1987, which says that passionate love is defined as “a state of intense longing for union with another,” that is characterized by a “motivated and goal-directed mental state.”
 What exactly does that mean?
 Basically, she’s saying that if you were to describe the concept of falling in love, it would be “the awareness of being in love” with someone.
 “Our research on love suggests that love is a two-stage process, the first of which is subconscious,” she explains.
 “Based on our findings on love, we make the hypothesis that the concept of falling in love could correspond to the awareness (consciousness) of being in love with someone.”
 So—the first part is subconscious, but the actual process of falling in love requires you to actually be aware of what’s happening.
 Which takes us to our next point…